 On January 1, 2012, the Airport Authority adopted Canadian Institute of Chartered Accountants Handbook Part III - Accounting Standards for Not-for-Profit Organizations ["ASNPO"].
-The basis of accounting used to prepare these non-consolidated financial statements materially differs from ASNPO because the Airport Authority's wholly owned subsidiaries are accounted for using the cost method.

 In accordance with the transitional provisions in ASNPO, the Airport Authority has applied the change retrospectively to the January 1, 2011 opening statement of financial position, subject to certain exemptions and elections allowed under these standards.
-All comparative information provided in these non-consolidated financial statements has been prepared in accordance with ASNPO, except for the accounting difference noted above.
+All comparative information provided in these consolidated financial statements has been prepared in accordance with ASNPO, except for the accounting difference noted above.